michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 The last line shows that the MySql schema should be updated at application startup (to be discussed in the next section).

-## Creating a Database schema the simple way
+## Generating a Database schema from scratch

 At this stage, our application only has a single entity class called `User`.